 Disaster Response Center

 This facility brings together NOAA-wide resources to improve preparedness, planning, and response capacity for natural and human-caused disasters along the Gulf Coast.
-The DRC, dedicated in 2012, has since become the bedrock for NOAA's new Disaster Preparedness Program — a program that will build on the DRC's existing operational capabilities and knowledge to ensure that commerce, communities, and natural resources can recover from disasters as quickly as possible.
+Dedicated in 2012, the DRC has since become the bedrock for NOAA's Disaster Preparedness Program — a program that builds on the DRC's existing operational capabilities and knowledge to ensure that commerce, communities, and natural resources can recover from disasters as quickly as possible.

 You can learn more by subscribing to our quarterly email newsletter.
 Questions?
 Contact us at email@example.com.